mbpeterson70/padm_project_peterson_appel/README.md

 ![sd](media/second_derivative.jpg)

-Next with these constraints coded, the objective cost was defined as a pseudo euclidian distance between each discrete point on each bezier curve to its respective final goal position.
-This was choosen so that the optimizer would move the two middle control points in such a manner that the gripper trajectory would approach the final goal as fast as possible and then settle down on the goal position.
+Next with these constraints coded, the objective cost was defined as a pseudo-euclidian distance between each discrete point on each bezier curve to its respective final goal position.
+This was chosen so that the optimizer would move the two middle control points in such a manner that the gripper trajectory would approach the final goal as fast as possible and then settle down on the goal position.

 ![goal](media/objective_cost.jpg)

-Our trajectory optimization code did not itself account for collision detection.
+Our trajectory optimization code did not account for collision detection.
 To account for this the optimizer was given an initial guess of the trajectory found from our RRT code that did account for collision detection.
-Namely, the initial and final condition were the same as the constraints outlined above, but the second and third control points of the bezier curve were chosen to be the configurations at times T/3 and 2T/3 respectively.
-Then our optimizer optimized the problem by changing the second and third control points to optimize based on the cost described above.
+Namely, the initial and final condition were the same as the constraints outlined above, but the second and third control points of the bezier curve were chosen to be the configurations specified by the RRT plan at times *T*/3 and 2*T*/3 respectively.
+Then our optimizer improved the plan by changing the second and third control points to minimize the cost above.

 ## Code
-* `trajectory_optimization.py` contains code for optimzing the gripper trajectory.
-This code defines the bezier curve as a funciton of u which is a funciton of t.
+* `trajectory_optimization.py` contains code for optimizing the gripper trajectory.
+This code defines the bezier curve as a function of u.
 It also defines the first and second derivatives of the bezier curve.
 Then using the standard PyDrake MathematicalProgram library, our code optimizes the gripper trajectory to get to the drawer handle.

 ## Comparison
 * Standard RRT